 Poverty, Gratitude, Compassion

-We can learn a lot from the Margin, if we truly pay attention to its lessons.
+We can learn a lot from the Margin if we truly pay attention to its lessons.
 We can learn to be grateful for the opportunities we have and to the people who made them possible.
-We can be more compassionate to those in need if we give our time to the programme.
-We can also be more committed in our studies since through them we hope to be better leaders who would change the face of the world for good.
+We can be more compassionate to those in need if we give our time to the program.
+We can also be more committed to our studies since through them we hope to be better leaders who would change the face of the world for good.